 Vancouver.
 The Grouse Grind was closed.
 We hiked it anyway.

-The decision to work together on a new venture was made over the course of that flight.701 Webster Street
+The decision to drop out of MIT together and focus full time on a new venture, with Patrick's younger brother John, was made over the course of that flight.

 The apartment.
 Standing desks made of IKEA parts, cables everywhere.